citp/privacy-policy-historical/p/pi/pix/pixersize.com.md

-> *The following text is extracted and transformed from the pixersize.com privacy policy that was archived on 2018-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231150932id_/https%3A//pixers.us/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pixersize.com privacy policy that was archived on 2019-05-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190520201250id_/https%3A//pixers.us/pages/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy • Pixers® • We live to change

 This privacy policy has been compiled to better serve the Users of Services provided by Pixers LTD (“ **We** ”) on the [pixers.us](https://pixers.us/) website, who are concerned with how their 'Personally identifiable information' (PII) is used online.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable and Non-Personally Identifiable Information in accordance with our website.
 BY USING ANY PORTION OF OUR SERVICE, YOU ARE ACCEPTING THE PRACTICES SET FORTH IN THIS PRIVACY POLICY.

-## What types of information do we collect from Users of our Services?
+At the same time, it should be noted that this privacy policy fulfills the information obligation under Art.
+13 of the Regulation 2016/679 of the European Parliament and of the Council (EU) of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (Journal of Laws of the EU 2016 No. 119, p.
+1), hereinafter referred to as "GDPR".

+## WHAT TYPES OF INFORMATION DO WE COLLECT FROM USERS OF OUR SERVICES?

 The types of information that we collect fall under two general categories: personally identifiable information (PII) and non-personally identifiable information (non-PII).
 PII consists of any information which can be used to specifically identify you as an individual, whereas non-PII consists of aggregate information or any information that does not reveal your identity.
 The following sections describe how your PII and non-PII are collected by us, and how we use such information.
 The above information may be associated with you, if you choose to give us personal data about yourself as described in the Terms of Service and if we are required to disclose our server logs as a result of legal action, some third parties such as your Internet provider could match our anonymous technical information with you, using information beyond what is found on our servers.

 We may also use cookies, web beacons, or other anonymous tracking information to improve our server's interaction with your computer, and we may partner with third party advertisers who may (themselves or through their partners) place or recognize a unique cookie on your browser.

-## What types of personal information do we collect?
+## WHAT TYPES OF PERSONAL INFORMATION DO WE COLLECT?

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, credit card information, social security number or other details in order to enable you to use our Services.
+When placing an order for the provision of our services or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number, credit card information, social security number or other details in order to enable you to use our Services.

+Once the User consents to receiving information from us that enables the User to make purchases at a reduced price (discounts, promotions) or special offers, using the contact form, we process only the following personal data provided voluntarily: User’s full name, e-mail address, and date of birth.
+For the purposes of this Privacy Policy, the web-push contact form is understood as any message containing marketing information sent by us to the User when using the pixers.us website and while visiting other websites.

+The User may also consent to receiving marketing notifications by means of web-push notifications through their web browser.
+In such a case, the controller does not process the User's personal data because he only uses data that is stored in the browser's memory at the time of use.
+The controller does not have access to the data stored on the User's Internet browser.
+This consent can be withdrawn by changing the web browser settings.

 ## WHO CONTROLS YOUR PERSONAL DATA?

-The controller of your personal data is PIXERS LTD, Business ID No. 07964145, with its registered office at 131 - 151 Great Titchfield Street, W1W 5BB, London, United Kingdom, registered in Companies House, VAT reg.
+The controller of your personal data is Pixers LTD, Business ID No. 07964145, with its registered office at 590 Kingston Road, London, United Kingdom, SW20 8DN, registered in Companies House, VAT reg.
 No. GB 131732737 (“the Controller”).
-You may contact us via e-mail at [**contact@pixers.us**](mailto:contact@pixers.us) or by post at the following address: PIXERS LTD, 131 - 151 Great Titchfield Street, W1W 5BB London United Kingdom.
-In any matter concerning personal data processing please contact our Data Protection Officer (“DPO”) via e-mail at [**contact@pixers.us**](mailto:contact@pixers.us) or by post at the following address: PIXERS LTD, 131 - 151 Great Titchfield Street, W1W 5BB London United Kingdom.
+You may contact us via e-mail at [**contact@pixers.us**](mailto:contact@pixers.us) or by post at the following address: Pixers LTD, 590 Kingston Road, London, United Kingdom, SW20 8DN.
+In any matter concerning personal data processing please contact our Data Protection Officer (“DPO”) via e-mail at [**contact@pixers.us**](mailto:contact@pixers.us) or by post at the following address: Pixers LTD, 590 Kingston Road, London, United Kingdom, SW20 8DN.

 ## When do we collect information?

 We collect personal information from you when you create an account, place an order, subscribe to a newsletter or enter any other information on our site.
 Additionally, any time you access our Services, our servers automatically gather information from your browser or device.
-This information includes your IP addresses and browser type (if you are using a browser), device ID, location (if you have enabled this feature), Internet service provider (ISP) or wireless service provider, referring/exit pages, platform type, date/time stamp, and number of clicks.
+This information includes your IP addresses and browser type (if you are using a browser), device ID, location (if you have enabled this feature), Internet service provider (ISP) or wireless service provider, referring/exit pages, platform type, date/time stamp, number of clicks, the start and end of each session, the type of marketing materials sent to you tailored to your shopping preferences (web-push contact forms, offers sent by email, etc.), browsed items and items placed in the shopping cart, as well as the manner in which they were browsed.

 ## How do we use your information?

 We may use the information we collect from you as described above in order to quickly process all of your transactions and to periodically send emails regarding your order or any other Services.
 The information automatically gathered from your browser or device allow us to improve our Services.
 We may use this information to analyze our servers’ load trends, administer the Services, prevent fraud, track visitor movement in the aggregate, and gather broad demographic information.
 We do not share this information externally, except Service Provider in case to process your purchase.

 We process your personal data for the purpose of processing your transactions, sending you emails regarding your order and any other Services offered by us for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract.
-The legal basis is Article 6 section 1 point (b) of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (“General Data Protection Regulation”, “GDPR”).
+The legal basis is Article 6 section 1 point (b) of the GDPR.

-We process your personal data for compliance with a legal obligation to which we are the subject, especially tax and invoicing provisions within disclosure of personal data to public authorities - the legal basis is Article 6 section 1 point (c) of the GDPR.
+We process personal data in accordance with the legal obligations, which we are subject to, and specifically with the provisions regarding, among others, the purposes connected with the provision of the Service, tax procedures and invoicing within the framework of disclosing personal data to the public authorities Article 6 sec.
+1 letter c) of the Regulation.

-We process your personal data for marketing purposes as a result of your consent and in the scope of such consent for the processing of your personal data.
-The legal basis is article 6 section 1 point (a) of the GDPR.
+We process User personal data for marketing purposes based on an additional consent provided by the User, in particular for sending the newsletter, bonuses (or discounts) and other marketing information to the User based on the data provided to the controller on the contact form, as well as contacting the User by representatives of the controller's Call Center, on the basis and in the scope expressed by the User’s consent.
+The legal basis for this processing is article 6 section 1 point (a) of the GDPR.

 We may process your personal data for the purposes of the legitimate interests pursued by the controller or by a third party.
-Such legitimate purposes for us include: marketing purposes, the establishment or execution of any of our claims or prevention in the case of any claims addressed to us by third parties.
+Such legitimate purposes for us include: marketing purposes involving conducting analyses and keeping statistics, including profiling, the establishment or execution of any of our claims or prevention in the case of any claims addressed to us by third parties.
 The legal basis for such processing is Article 6 section 1 point (f) of the GDPR.

 We process your personal data gathered from your browser or device for the purposes of the legitimate interests pursued by the controller or by a third party e.g. analyzing and statistic aims, services administration, fraud prevention, tracking visitor movement in aggregate.
 The legal basis for such processing is article 6 section 1 point (f) of the GDPR.

-## How do we protect your personal information?
+The User has the right to object to the processing of his personal data for marketing purposes involving conducting analyses and keeping statistics, including profiling, to the extent to which this processing relates to this purpose.
+Once an objection is filed, the controller has no right to process the User's personal data for such purposes.

+## HOW DO WE PROTECT YOUR PERSONAL INFORMATION?

 We do not use vulnerability scanning and/or scanning to PCI standards.
 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Transport Layer Security (TLS) technology.